xbmc/vfs.sacd/README.md

 ## Build instructions

 When building the addon you have to use the correct branch depending on which version of Kodi you're building against.
-If you want to build the addon to be compatible with the latest kodi `master` commit, you need to checkout the branch with the current kodi codename.
+If you want to build the addon to be compatible with the latest kodi `Matrix` commit, you need to checkout the branch with the current kodi codename.
 Also make sure you follow this README from the branch in question.

 ### Linux